mkrapp/mkrapp.github.io/_posts/2016-03-24-building_cesm.md

 ---
 layout: post
-title: Building and Running CESM
+title: "Building and Running CESM"
+author: "Mario"
 date: 2016-03-24
 categories: models, code, CESM
 ---

 Recently I applied for a job where one requirement is to have experience with the Community Earth System Model (CESM).
 Therefore, this post is about how to build and run the publicly available CESM under Mac OS X. It is fairly straightforward but you need to pay some attention because Earth System Models are naturally complex and complicated software frameworks.
 Here are the steps to run CESM on your Mac.

-1. Register at the <a href="http://www.cesm.ucar.edu/models/register/register_cesm.cgi" target="_blank">CESM website</a> to obtain credentials for the source code download.
+1. Register at the [CESM website](http://www.cesm.ucar.edu/models/register/register_cesm.cgi) to obtain credentials for the source code download.
-2. Checkout the latest release (or whatever version you prefer) from the CESM SVN server
+2. Checkout the latest release (or whatever version you prefer) from the CESM SVN server.
-3. Prepare and build a custom setup following the instructions by <a href="http://hannahlab.org/cesm-building-cesm-1-2-on-mac-osx/" target="_blank">Walter Hannah</a>
+3. Prepare and build a custom setup following the instructions by [Walter Hannah](http://hannahlab.org/cesm-building-cesm-1-2-on-mac-osx/).
 4. Run the CESM model

 ## Checkout CESM source code from SVN repository